Purchase a Heart and Make a Difference!

 “You look like one of your paintings!” is a comment Debbie McCulley hears often.
 Her use of vibrant color and whimsical imagery is a reflection of McCulley and her outlook on life.

 “Still the mind, open your heart, listen to the rhythm of the breath; the song of your life.” — Lisa Waddle (Artist)

 “The beautiful wolves I have met, and that continue to roam through my own heart, soul and imagination, became the inspiration for “Wild at Heart,” and that is what they shall remain forever.” — Debbie Hughbanks (Artist)

 Child is Born with a Heart of Gold

 Kathleen Cavender (artist) was born and raised in Spokane.
 She is a fourth generation professional artist who paints in oils, pastels, and water media.
-She is currently working on her first book, “Creativity for Mere Mortals “ as well as launching a series of online painting classes, featuring her plein air paintings of the Palouse.

 “Giraffes blowing bubbles represents fun and whimsy on planet Earth.” — Pamela Van Kirk (Artist)

 “This heart reflects the joy of celebrating diversity in our Spokane community; a place where people of different backgrounds and cultures can come together to make the city beautifully unique.” — Jasmine Hernandez (Artist)